aksh0977/Tooryanad_Task/README.md

-# Tooryanad_Task
+Business Model Website
-Round 1 Tooryanad Recruitment task of making a website
+A website of a business model